 |Financial Services; Insurance; and Professional, Scientific and Technical Services||0.400%||0.460%||0.510%||0.560%||Apportionment for this Section is Payroll Expense (Section 953.6(e))|

 |Real Estate and Rental and Leasing Services||0.285%||0.285%||0.300%||0.300%||Apportionment for this Section is receipts derived or related to properties located or used in the City.
 (Section 953.7 (c))|

 You are required to file a return within 15 days of closing your business.
-Instructions will be available soon.
+Review our instructions for additional information.

 2008 EZ Payroll Expense Tax Statement and 2009-2010 Registration Form (PDF)